asmajebari/github_repos/README.md

 You can then go to `localhost:3000` where you will find the landing page.
 You can then go ahead and search for a user's repositories by typing their username (not the full name), or by going to `localhost:3000/{username}/repos`.

+Once in the profile page, you can search for a specific repository by name, and then you can clear the filter.

 ## Future improvements